Flying Abroad – Accidents on Board a Plane9 Aug 2019 | Magdalena Knez

-Other flight injuries can come from slips, falls and trips, burns from hot drinks, faulty equipment such as damaged chairs and from collision with the heavy service trolley.
+Other flight injuries can come from slips, falls and trips, burns from hot drinks, faulty equipment such as damaged chairs and a collision with the heavy service trolley.

 The Montreal Convention

-Under the Convention, airlines must carry liability insurance and are also deemed responsible for accidents that happen to passengers travelling on their airline.
+Under the Convention, airlines must carry liability insurance and are also deemed responsible for accidents to passengers travelling on their airline.

-Any court action to claim damages from the airline must occur within 2 years from the date of the incident.
+Any court action to claim damages from the airline must occur within two years from the date of the incident.

-In addition to these compensation claims, if a passenger is injured or killed on a flight, the airline must by law pay at least 16,000 SDRs within 15 days of the accident.
-The purpose of this funding is to cover any immediate expenses that may be incurred by the victim or their family as a result of the injury.
+In addition to these compensation claims, if a passenger is injured or killed on a flight, the airline must, by law, pay at least 16,000 SDRs within 15 days of the accident.
+This funding aims to cover any immediate expenses incurred by the victim or their family as a result of the injury.

 Supplementary International Reserve/Special Drawing Rights – Compensation

-The SDR (Special Drawing Rights) also known as the Supplementary International Reserve is an asset of the International Monetary Fund (IMF) which can be exchanged for various IMF member state currencies.
+The SDR (Special Drawing Rights), or the Supplementary International Reserve, is an asset of the International Monetary Fund (IMF) that can be exchanged for various IMF member state currencies.
 The SDR was initially defined as the value equivalent of 0.888 grams of gold, or the value of 1 US dollar and its value is reviewed by the IMF every five years.

 Compensation damages paid by airlines to injured customers are measured in SDRs.
 The SDR calculations ensure that similarly affected passengers receive similarly valued compensation, no matter which country they are from.

 If you have suffered an accident on board a plane or when embarking or disembarking a plane, you may be entitled to claim compensation.
-Compensation is calculated to cover:
+Compensation is calculated to cover the following:

 - Expenses incurred as a result of the injury, such as travel costs, loss of earnings and treatment costs.

 - Pain and suffering as a result of the physical injuries (Compensation for psychological injury can only be claimed if the psychological injury was sustained as a result of the physical injury.
-If a passenger sustained a psychological injury only he/she cannot claim under Montreal convention).
+If a passenger sustained a psychological injury, he/she cannot claim under the Montreal convention).